jordankrp/seenons-assignment/README.md

 WEEKDAY must be one of the following: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday

 If a weekday is misspelled, it will just be ignored.

+Returns:
+Available waste streams for given address (Type and ID).
+Available dates for each waste stream.